Maheenms/Unsupervised-Machine-Learning-Challenge/README.md

 # Unsupervised-Machine-Learning-Challenge

-# Myopia Clusters
+# Myopia Clusters : Story

-In this assignment, you’ll apply what you learned about unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
-Then, you’ll create a visualization that shares your findings.

-## Background

-You are on the data science team of a medical research company that’s interested in finding better ways to predict myopia, or nearsightedness.
-Your team has tried—and failed—to improve their classification model when training on the whole dataset.
-However, they believe that there might be distinct groups of patients that would be better to analyze separately.
-So, your supervisor has asked you to explore this possibility by using unsupervised learning.

-You have been provided with raw data, so you’ll first need to process it to fit the machine learning models.
-You will use several clustering algorithms to explore whether the patients can be placed into distinct groups.
-Then, you’ll create a visualization to share your findings with your team and other key stakeholders.
+We as a data science team of a medical research company have been assigned to find better ways to predict myopia, or nearsightedness.
+By using unsupervised learning, we would need to separate group of distinct patients that would be better to analyze.
+We've been provided with raw Data that would need to be processed to fit the machine learning models.
+We would use clustering models to explore whether the patients can be placed into distinct groups.
+The visualizations created would be shared with the team and other officials.

 ## Instructions